 Ever wanted to care for the environment, learn how you can live a more sustainable lifestyle, or just love free stuff?

-Shenandoah Greenworks makes it possible for you make a real, tangible difference to the Shenandoah University community.
+Shenandoah Greenworks makes it possible for you to make a real, tangible difference to the Shenandoah University community.
 We support sustainability efforts on campus, grow and care for the campus garden, and operate the campus Free Store.

 Looking for a way to build leadership, marketable job skills, and spend some time digging in the dirt?
 Shenandoah Greenworks is always looking for students to become Sustainability Educators.
 All that’s needed is a desire to educate and a love of the environment.